 The cold bit at his boots as he ran.
-His breath steamed the air in front of him before crashing onto his beard where the moisture froze adding yet another layer of ice to the thick frost around his mouth.
+His breath steamed the air in front of him before crashing onto his beard where the moisture froze to add yet another layer of ice to the thick frost around his mouth.
 He didn’t know how long he’d been running, but his thighs and calves burned and threatened to quit on him.
-He was sure the only reason they didn’t was the knowledge that if he stopped running he’d be dead.
+He was sure the only reason they hadn’t was the knowledge that if he stopped running he’d be dead.
 Night was falling and the temperature was dropping rapidly, and the creature behind him would be unhindered.

 A loud roar shattered the quiet air and Hrothgren turned without breaking pace to see the creature, four times the size of the biggest bear, pierce through the edge of the treeline behind him.
-It’s fierce eyes burned through the failing daylight and it quickened its pace at the sight of its prey.
+Its fierce eyes burned through the failing daylight and it quickened its pace at the sight of its prey.
 Hrothgren in turn pushed himself faster.
 His already numb lungs heaved in and out.

 “Ghran!” he screamed between lungfuls of air.
 The hut was getting closer but not fast enough.
 “Ghran you bastard!”
 His only hope now was if Ghran and Brak could get him his battle ax before he was eaten.
 Then he could at least go down fighting.
 He only had his hunting bow with him as he ran and it wouldn’t be enough to scratch the beast.
 He wasn’t even sure the ax would either.

 “Brak!
 Ghran!”
 He was nearing the hut and he felt the exhaustion in his body even through the adrenaline.
 When he was a few hundred feet out, his screams were finally answered as Ghran stepped out.
 His face quickly turned from annoyed to terrified and he ran back inside.
 Hrothgren was a hundred paces out, fifty, twenty, and Ghran stepped back out in his leather armor and carrying his crossbow.
-Brak followed with Hrothgren’s armor and battle ax which he through on the ground next to the hut and took up his own spear.
+Brak followed with Hrothgren’s armor and battle ax which he threw on the ground next to the hut and took up his own spear.

 Ghran took aim and fired a bolt past Hrothgren.
 Hrothgren heard a grunt behind him as he stopped and started putting on his armor.
 Ghran reloaded and Brak ran forward to distract it.
 Hrothgren picked up the battle ax and turned to see Brak tossed twenty feet away.
 The spear hung loosely from the hulking chest of fur.
 Hrothgren charged forward.
 Ghran shot another bolt hitting it in the neck.
-The creature howled and crouched preparing to lunge, but doing so pushed the spear sunk further into its chest.
+The creature howled and crouched, preparing to lunge, but doing so pushed the spear further into its chest.
 Its yelp changed to a growl as Hrothgren fell upon it, his ax cleaving its shoulder.
 The large teeth retaliated, piercing through his leather guard and lifting him off the ground.